 Over the longer term, if construction and commissioning of the new LNG production facilities referenced above in "LNG Supply" proceed as expected by Wood Mackenzie, the incremental supply of LNG will increase the demand for LNG shipping capacity.
-Although much of the shipping required to transport this additional volume has been contracted and is currently under construction, encouraging levels of tendering activity are being noted and we continue to expect to see a likely future shortfall of vessels required for the LNG projects that have taken FID.
-A number of tenders for newbuild LNG carriers were carried out during 2017 as charterers looked to lock in their longer-term LNG shipping requirements and to take advantage of current relatively low shippard prices for newbuild vessels.
+Although some of the shipping required to transport this additional volume has been contracted and is currently under construction, encouraging levels of tendering activity are being noted and consensus LNG demand forecasts continue to suggest a potential shortfall of LNG shipping capacity during the middle of the next decade.
+However, 2018 newbuild order activity has reduced the potential shortfall in shipping capacity we had previously identified for early in the next decade.

-Nonetheless, although there is broad market consensus that LNG shipping demand is expected to outstrip supply over the next few years, delays to start-up, or unexpected downtime, of LNG supply projects may reduce demand for LNG shipping.
-Reduced demand for LNG or LNG shipping, or any reduction or limitation in LNG production capacity, could have a material adverse effect on our ability to secure future time charters at attractive rates and durations for new ships we may order or acquire, or upon expiration or early termination of our current charter arrangements, which could harm our business, financial condition, results of operations and cash flows, including cash available for distributions to unitholders, as well as our ability to meet certain of our debt covenants.
+While there is a broad consensus that the LNG shipping market will be tight over the next two to three years, delays to start-up, or unexpected downtime, of LNG supply projects or significant further orders of new LNG carriers may weaken the supply/demand balance for LNG shipping.
+Reduced demand for LNG or LNG shipping, or any reduction or limitation in LNG production capacity, or significant increases in LNG shipping capacity could have a material adverse effect on our ability to secure future time charters at attractive rates and durations for new ships we may order or acquire, or upon expiration or early termination of our current charter arrangements, which could harm our business, financial condition, results of operations and cash flows, including cash available for distributions to unitholders, as well as our ability to meet certain of our debt covenants.
 A sustained decline in charter rates could also adversely affect the market value of our ships, on which certain of the ratios and financial covenants with which we are required to comply are based.